Synthetics Test Settings

 • Manual:

-- Target: A drop-down from which you choose the target (e.g. ASN) from a filterable list of instances of the dimension corresponding to this test.
+- Target: A drop-down with which you can choose a target from a filterable list of instances of the dimension corresponding to this test type (e.g. ASNs, CDNs, etc.).
+The label of the drop-down varies depending on the test type.

 - Target is the: A drop-down with which you specify whether the target is tested as the Destination of outbound traffic (default) or the Source of inbound traffic.